linuschirchir/linuschirchir.github.io/README.md

 ## Setting Up Custom Domain with GoDaddy

-To set up custom domain for [linuschirchir.com](https://linuschirchir.com), I used GoDaddy as the domain registrar and GitHub Pages for hosting.
+If you're using GoDaddy for your custom domain and hosting your Quarto site on GitHub Pages, follow these steps:

 ### Step 1: Set Up Your Quarto Site on GitHub Pages
 Before connecting your domain, ensure that your Quarto site is deployed on GitHub Pages: